achimdehnert/Agentic-Workflow-Patterns/src/patterns/dynamic_sharding/README.md

 1. **Coordinator Agent**:
    - **Role**: Orchestrates the entire data processing workflow.
    - **Responsibilities**:
-     - Receives the complete list of items to process (e.g., celebrity names) along with the desired shard size.
+     - Receives the complete list of items to process (e.g., celebrity names in our example implementation) along with the desired shard size.
      - Dynamically divides the list into smaller shards based on the shard size.
      - Creates sub-agents dynamically for each shard.
      - Initiates parallel processing by assigning shards to sub-agents.